swcarpentry/DEPRECATED-boot-camps/install.rst

 2. Download `this very large (2 GB) file <https://s3.amazonaws.com/SWC_JHU2012/swc_jhu2012_r03.ova>`__ to your laptop.

 3. Run VirtualBox and import the virtual machines in the very large file.
+To do this, go to File -> Import Appliance, browse to the 2 GB file you just downloaded, and click 'OK' after all the prompts.